 Overhead Reach Stretch

-Feet shoulder-width apart.
+Stand with feet shoulder-width apart.
 Extend your arms toward the ceiling as high as you can, lifting your face skyward to feel a stretch in your neck and chest.

 Diagonal Reach Stretch

 Face a wall.
 Placing your palms against the wall, chest-high, bend your knees and reach back with one foot into a lunge position.
 Straighten the back leg and try to push the heel into the floor, feeling the stretch in your calf.
-(For slight variation, keep the back knee bent, heel on floor, and bend deeper into the stretch).
+(For slight variation, keep the back knee bent, heel on floor, and bend deeper into the stretch.)

 Side Lunge Stretch